TheZoc/ZPatcher/README.md

 If the patch applying process fails, it reverts all the changes processed until it fails.

-Currently, ApplyPatch do not have a version tracking mechanism in place.
+This application is useful to apply standalone patches.
+It does not have a have a version tracking mechanism.

 ### ZUpdater